chipxsd/stream-based-sync/stream-based-sync.md

 that suits the purpose.
 Here are a few from the top of my head:
 [Thrift](https://en.wikipedia.org/wiki/Apache_Thrift),
 [Protobuff](https://en.wikipedia.org/wiki/Protocol_Buffers),
-[CapnProto](https://github.com/sandstorm-io/capnproto), however you can chose to implement your own proprietary serialization protocol.
+[CapnProto](https://github.com/sandstorm-io/capnproto), however, you can choose to implement your own proprietary serialization protocol.

 We could use the exact same delta encoding approach to describe a change in